 - Heat 2 teaspoons of oil, add curry leaves, once these splutter, add asafetida, mustard seeds.
 Saute, add chopped green chillies, grated ginger.

 - Add mashed potatoes, turmeric, chaat masala (optional) and salt to the above.
 Saute for 3-4 minutes.
 Keep the mixture aside.

 - In a container take gram flour and rice flour.
 Add salt, turmeric powder.
 Add water to form thick, but lump free batter.
 Mix well.

 - Heat oil.
 While the oil is being heated, form golf ball sized balls from the potato mixture.
 Dip it into the batter, such that it covers the potato ball.
 Let the excess batter drain into the container.
 When the oil is hot, add few batter covered potato balls in the oil at a time.
 Switch heat to medium.
 Once the vadas are golden brown, remove it from the oil and drain it on a paper towel.

-- Dry roast sesame seeds, peanuts, coriander seeds, and garlic pods individually.
-Make sure to roast these separately, one at a time, as each one of these ingredients have different heating points.
+- Dry roast dried whole red chilies, sesame seeds, peanuts, coriander seeds, and garlic cloves individually.
+You may roast it separately or add each at different intervals as each one of these ingredients have different heating points.
 Keep these aside.